catalinstir/SliceStrike/README.md

 # SliceStrike

-A aim-trainer game made in python where you have to gun down pizzas for a highscore.
+An aim-trainer game made in python where you have to gun down pizzas for a highscore.

 ## Development